ManjitRabha/sendemail/README.txt

-Send email to multiple or subscribers using nodemailer dynamically in node js
+// Send email to multiple or subscribers using nodemailer dynamically in node js
+// Favicon Added